GECKODocs/docs2/docs/tasks.md

 A checkbox allowing the option to only display tasks with comments.
 - **Tasks with files**
 A checkbox allowing the option to only display tasks with files attached.
+- **Tasks with tags**
+A checkbox allowing the option to only display tasks with tags.
+- **Tasks with votes**
+A checkbox allowing the option to only display tasks votes.

 #### Tasks Filter